cncf/kubernetes-community-days/content/organizing-budget-finances.md

 Option 2: If a local company is not an option, we recommend several companies that are willing to help you for a fee, generally 10%.

 US Based: TBD

-EU Based: Bernd from [Netways](http://www.netways.com)

-If you would like to use this method, contact us on the [KCD Organizers Slack channel](https://cloud-native.slack.com/archives/CN6LBV16G) to get more details.
+EU Based: Bernd from [Netways](http://www.netways.com) If you would like to use this method, contact us on the [KCD Organizers Slack channel](https://cloud-native.slack.com/archives/CN6LBV16G) to get more details.

+Option 3: Set up an open ledger

+[Open Collective](https://opencollective.com/) and [LFX Crowdfunding](https://crowdfunding.lfx.linuxfoundation.org/#events) allow you to collect payments and submit expenses in a transparent way for you community.